beepboop271/beepboop271/README.md

   </a>
 </p>

-I think now is where I mention that I use VSCode as my editor for everything, my colour theme is [GitHub Dark](https://marketplace.visualstudio.com/items?itemName=GitHub.github-vscode-theme), I don't use font ligatures, I put spaces in `if (`, `for (`, etc, I use Windows, WSL if needed, and an Ubuntu VM if really needed, I wish type annotations were as commonly used in Python as typings for TypeScript, I have no preference between JS frontend frameworks because I've never used any... okay that should be enough.
+I think now is where I mention that I use VSCode as my editor for everything, my colour theme is [GitHub Dark Classic](https://github.com/primer/github-vscode-theme-dark-classic), I don't use font ligatures, I put spaces in `if (`, `for (`, etc, I use Windows, WSL if needed, and an Ubuntu VM if really needed, I wish type annotations were as commonly used in Python as typings for TypeScript, I have no preference between JS frontend frameworks because I've never used any... okay that should be enough.

 <sup>Cool widgets provided by [anuraghazra/github-readme-stats](https://github.com/anuraghazra/github-readme-stats).
 Given that no CSS is allowed on these things, I think the layout is decent...</sup>